The inaugural RugbyX kicks off this afternoon, with a number of nations from around the world challenging for the first trophy at the O2 arena.

 “We’ve managed to get five Fijians, were very happy about that.
 The Fijians are so typical, this is really right up their alley, so it is going to be pretty enjoyable watching them,” he added.

-The tournament will showcase some of the quickest and most agile sevens players in the world, but it’s style also enables those who rely on their strength and power to shine.
+The tournament will showcase some of the quickest and most agile sevens players in the world, but the small-sided nature also allows those who rely on their strength and power to shine as well.